babylon-finance/strategy-api-contracts/README.md

 # Babylon Core-contracts

-This repository provides all the interfaces and helper contracts needed to start building on top of Babylon Gardens.
+This repository provides all the interfaces and helper contracts needed to start building on top of [Babylon Finance](https://babylon.finance) Gardens.

 ## Building on Babylon